/blog/can_protocol

 CAN FDarbitration up to 1 Mbit/s, faster data phase

 The correct bitrate alone is not enough.
-The sample point, SJW, and timing segments must also be consistent with the physical bus and with the other nodes.
+The sample point, SJW, oscillator tolerance, and timing segments must also be consistent with the physical bus and the other nodes.
+Line length, transceiver delay, and stub placement further limit the bitrate that can actually be used.

 The rule is this: after five consecutive bits of the same value, the transmitter automatically inserts one complementary bit.